ircv3/ircv3-specifications/core/capability-negotiation.md

 existing capabilities that are no longer available using the `NEW` and `DEL` subcommands listed above.

-## Capability Negotiation Procedure

-Clients should take one of the following actions upon connection:

-* issue a CAP LS subcommand with an empty capability list to discover available capabilities;
-* issue a CAP REQ subcommand to request a particular set of capabilities blindly;
-* issue a CAP END subcommand to immediately end capability negotiation.

-While a client is permitted to not issue any CAP commands upon connection, this may have unintentional side effects (such as forcing a downgrade to RFC1459 client protocol).

-Once capability negotiation is completed with the END subcommand, registration should continue as normal.

 ## Rules for naming capabilities

 The full capability name MUST be treated as an opaque identifier.